Overnewton Castle in Keilor: Australia Has Castles Too!

-Unlike the UK and Europe where castles are ten a penny, they’re not really a thing in Oz.
+Unlike the UK and Europe where castles are ten a penny, they’re not really a thing in Oz, however there are exceptions, such as Overnewton Castle, northwest of Melbourne.

 This is because the traditional custodians of Australia were nomads, who left little signs of their presence upon the land beyond cave paintings.
 So, you don’t really expect to find structures older than 150 years, when castles weren’t exactly in fashion.

-Further investigation showed that the estate opened monthly for High and Devonshire Teas and tours.
+Further investigation showed that Overnewton Castle opens monthly for High and Devonshire Teas and tours.
 Tea and historic structures are two of my favourite things in the world, so I was quick to book in.

 Turns out the building was built by a Scotsman and there’s plenty of evidence to suggest that the Scottish know how to make a decent castle.
 When you see Overnewton in the flesh, it appears grand enough to qualify for ‘castle’ status so I let it slide this one time, despite the distinct absence of a moat.